 Why would anyone want to share their ideas?

-Many teachers are excited to watch their ideas spread and we are eager to assist them in spreading those ideas.
+Many educators and innovators are excited to watch their ideas spread and we are eager to assist them in spreading those ideas.
 Participating in HundrED is voluntary and at no cost.

 Can a price be put on an innovation?

 The innovations will be shared for free, but if the owner of the innovation wants to sell additional services, they may do so.

 Are you developing new innovations yourselves?